← Back to Research

 What Becomes Possible

 Preference prediction extends beyond text.
-Models are getting good at predicting what we want without understanding why we want it—in images, in music, in interface design.
-The same "predict implicit preference from behavioral signals" paradigm is spreading across modalities.
+Models are getting good at predicting what we want without understanding why we want it — in images, in music, in interface design.

 The Question I Can't Answer